watson/uuid-benchmark/README.md

   - `uuid` - Indicates that the output is a UUID formatted string, e.g. `3a017fc5-4f50-4db9-b0ce-4547ba0a1bfd`
   - `hex` - Indicates that the output is a pure hex formatted string, e.g. `3a017fc54f504db9b0ce4547ba0a1bfd`
   - `buffer` - Indicates that the output is a raw Buffer object
+  - `custom` - Indicates that the output is not a UUID or 128 bit number
 - **Re-use:** Indicates an output buffer was re-used between each test to potentially reduce the number of objects that needed to be created
 - **Cache:**
   - `n/a` - Only the amount of bytes required to generate a 128 bit number was read into memory